 If you're not losing weight despite efforts to diet and exercise, then you must be missing out on these.
 Weight loss is a complex process influenced by numerous physiological, behavioural, and environmental factors.
 Here are a few possible reasons why you might not be losing weight-

-1. Caloric Intake May Be Higher Than You Think
+1. You Might Be Eating More Than You Think

 2. Lack of Consistency